No booking fees on the app

 Leicester to Nottingham train travel guide

-Taking the train from Leicester to Nottingham is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Leicester, you can arrive at Nottingham in just 21m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from Leicester to Nottingham is efficient and offers a scenic and comfortable experience.
+With frequent departures from Leicester, you can reach Nottingham in just 21m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking